Anchor (film): Plot

 Jung Se-ra is a highly competitive and ambitious newsanchor who lives with her domineering mother So-jeong.
 So-jeong pressures Se-ra to be a successful news anchor much like herself in the past during her glory days in front of the camera at the cost of Se-ra mental health and her relationship with her husband.
 Se-ra is separated from her estrange husband who is a hedge fund manager and keep pushing to get pregnant.
 At the station, she is threatened by a much younger and vibrant newcomer who threatens her position.
 Five minutes before a live broadcast, a woman calls her for help as someone is breaking into her home and prepares to murder both her and her daughter.
-Thinking is a prank call since the woman calls her instead of the police, Sera ignores her pledge for help.
-However, Sera cannot hide her uneasy feelings and her mother tells her that it is her chance to become a real anchor, Sera heads to the caller's house and witnesses the bodies of the caller, Mi-so, and her daughter.
+Believing this to be a prank call since the woman calls her instead of the police, Sera ignores her pledge for help.
+However, Sera cannot hide her uneasy feelings, and her mother tells her that it is her chance to become a real anchor, Sera heads to the caller's house and witnesses the bodies of the caller, Mi-so, and her daughter.
 From that day on, Sera begins to see the dead Mi-so repeatedly.
 At the scene of the incident, she encounters psychiatrist In-ho (Shin Ha-kyun), who was Mi-so's attending physician, and Sera's suspicions about him deepen.

 As Se-ra digs deeper into the case, In-ho reveals that Mi-so actually killed herself and her daughter and there was actually no stalker came to kill them.
 Mi-so suffers from personality disorder and was actually his patient.
 Due to her fragile mental state from witnessing the death of Mi-so, Se-ra unable to do her job properly and is replaced by a much younger anchor.
 So-jeong comes at the new anchor and forces her to get Se-ra position back but when she refuses, she stabs her.
 It is then revealed that Se-ra herself also suffers from personality disorder to the stress her mother put her.
 When Se-ra learns that she was pregnant, her mother ordered her to abort her grandchildren so Se-ra can focus more on her career.
 Se-ra also learns that her own mother career went downhill in the past because she tried to kill Se-ra as she chose her career over being a mother.
 Se-ra screamed at her mother to get out of her life, causing her guilt-ridden mother to hang herself.
 Se-ra was stricken with guilt and caused her to develop a second personality of that of her mother.
 She was the one that stab her replacement.

-Se-ra is eventually arrest but collapses from the stress, rendering her into months worth of coma.
+Se-ra is eventually arrest but collapses from the stress, rendering her into months' worth of coma.
 The movie ends with the doctor reveals that her baby is born and healthy.